Nyerguds/MobiusMapEditor/README.md

 * Teamtypes and triggers can now be selected by clicking anywhere on their row, rather than having to click specifically on the text in the row.
 * The check on multiplayer waypoints being placed down now correctly checks only the specific player start waypoints, rather than just any waypoints including the special singleplay ones.
 * The possible multiplayer waypoints to place on a map now go from 0 to 15.
-* If the mission is marked as single player scenario, the first waypoints are no longer indicated as player start positions with a "P" prefix.
+* If the map is marked as single player scenario, the first waypoints are no longer indicated as player start positions with a "P" prefix.
 * Mods will now only be loaded for maps targeted at their respective game, meaning common assets can be overridden differently by TD and RA mods.

 v1.4.2.1: [WIP]

 * Fixed a bug where the default House in TD maps was set to "None", causing them to crash the game.
 * Bibs placed as the 'smudge' type now show their full size, and can be placed in ways that makes them partially overlap.
 As long as at least one cell of a bib exists, the bib exists.
 * If a json is saved for a singleplayer map, its waypoints list now only contain the Home waypoint, since saving the first waypoints as start locations is pointless for them.
+* The smudge placement mode will now show a red cursor when hovering over bibs attached to buildings, to indicate those can't be replaced or removed.
+* All actions in the editor now have undo/redo functionality.
+* The amount of stored undo/redo actions can now be set in the "UndoRedoStackSize" setting in "CnCTDRAMapEditor.exe.config".
+* Undo/Redo actions can be cleared using a new option in the Edit menu.
+This can be used in case too many might make the editor laggy.
+* Disabling Aftermath units will now clear the Undo/Redo history, to avoid conflicts.

 ### Possible future features